BernaldoPenasAntelo/Decoders-wazuh/README.md

 ----

+###USAGE

+ - Decoders must be placed on **/var/ossec/etc/decoders** folder
+ - Rules must be placed on **/var/ossec/etc/rules** folder
-In some cases existing decoder may be bypasssed with configuration, for example Sonicwall
+ - In some cases existing decoder may be bypasssed with configuration, for example Sonicwall

 ```
  <decoder_exclude>0295-sonicwall_decoders.xml</decoder_exclude>